11 accredited Automotive programs in PA

 750 East King Street, Lancaster, PA 17602

 The average automotive technician in Pennsylvania earns around $46,880 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 4% over the next decade.
+Job growth in this field is projected at 4% over the next decade, making it a strong career choice for job security and long-term earning potential.